Personal Skill To Become Calmer In This COVID-19 Crisis.

 This skill MAY or MAY NOT help you calm down during this trying time because all of us have to find a way to stay calm and centered while our world is turned upside down.

-Listen to Dr. Price to also become reassured Dr. Dave Price working Intensive care in NYC in the hospital at the centre of the COVID-19 epidemic.
+LIsten to Dr. Price to also become reassured Dr. Dave Price working Intensive care in NYC in the hospital at the centre of the COVID-19 epidemic.
 He’s reassuring, calm, clear, kind and direct.
-A must watch.

 And here are other skills you might like to put in place for yourself